waynodiablo/Oystercard/bookmark_manager/15_tagging_links.md

 By now we have a web application that allows us to add new links to the database and show the entire list on the front page.
 We have feature tests that give us comfort that if something breaks, we'll know about it straight away.

 In this challenge you will implement a new feature: allowing links to have tags associated with them.
+Note we're also adding a new model, which requires a new table, and so the database will need to be 'migrated' from the old schema (single table) to the new schema (multiple tables).

 ```
 As a time-pressed user